 You must also find out exactly how much detail you need to know about this next bit.
 It may well be that all you need is to have heard of an alpha-helix and know that it is held together by hydrogen bonds between the C=O and N-H groups.
 Once again, you need to check your syllabus and past papers - particularly mark schemes for the past papers.

 If you follow either of these links, use the BACK button on your browser to return to this page.

 In an alpha-helix, the protein chain is coiled like a loosely-coiled spring.
 The "alpha" means that if you look down the length of the spring, the coiling is happening in a clockwise direction as it goes away from you.

 Note: If your visual imagination is as hopeless as mine, the only way to really understand this is to get a bit of wire and coil it into a spring shape.
-The lead on your computer mouse is fine for doing this!
+A bit of computer lead would do.

 The next diagram shows how the alpha-helix is held together by hydrogen bonds.
 This is a very simplified diagram, missing out lots of atoms.
 We'll talk it through in some detail after you have had a look at it.